-The basic rule is that appeals may be lodged with the Council of State (art.
-20, para.
-1).
-Article 20, paragraph 6, contains the provisions concerning appeals against decisions which are subject to the extensive public participatory procedure described in section 3.5 of the General Administrative Law Act.
-This article thus applies to decisions on the activities mentioned in annex I, which are - as explained above in the section on implementation of article 6 – subject to the aforementioned procedure.
-An appeal may be lodged by anyone who has submitted reservations about the draft decision in the review procedure (art.
-20, para.
-6).
-This system can be described as an indirect actio popularis.
-Article 20, paragraph 10, regards appeals for the public concerned on decisions on the basis of the Environmental Management Act for which section 3.5 of the General Administrative Law Act does not apply (see also the response to question 28 (c) below).
+In many cases appeals may be lodged with the Council of State (the annex to) the General Administrative Law Act This includes appeals against decisions which are subject to the uniform public participatory procedure described in section 3.44 of the General Administrative Law Act.
+This thus applies to decisions on the activities mentioned in annex I and to decisions with a potentially significant environmental impact, which are - as explained above in the section on implementation of article 6 – subject to the aforementioned procedure.
+An appeal may be lodged by persons who are affected by the decision (art.
+8:1 and 1:2 of the General Administrative Law Act).
+It is also required that they have participated in the uniform public participatory procedure regarding the draft decision in question (art.
+6:13 of the General Administrative Law Act).

 (c) Members of the public may challenge acts or omissions by private persons or public authorities that contravene provisions of national environmental laws.
-Article 18, paragraph 14, of the Environmental Management Act stipulates firstly, that any person may request an administrative authority to apply executive coercion, impose an order for a monetary penalty or withdraw a license or an exemption to make a decision to this effect.
-If that request is not adequately addressed, an appeal can be lodged in accordance with article 20, paragraph 10 (see also the answer to paragraph 2 above).
-Secondly, Dutch environmental legislation generally allows for an appeal to be lodged by anyone who has submitted reservations about the draft decision in the review procedure (art.
-20, para.
-6).
+Anyone may request an administrative authority to apply executive coercion, impose an order for a monetary penalty or withdraw a license or an exemption to make a decision to this effect.
+If that request is not adequately addressed, an appeal can be lodged in accordance with the provisions in the General Administrative Law Act).

 (d) Provisions on effective access to justice (procedures that provide for effective remedies, including injunctive relief, and are fair, timely and not prohibitively expensive) are embedded in the provisions on the General Administrative Law Act (art.
-8, paras.
-41, 51, 72, 66, 67 and 81) and in the Environmental Management Act (art.
-20, paras.
-1(3) and 6).
+8:41 8:51, 8:72, 8:66, 8:67 and 8:81)

-(e) Adequate information on access to justice is to be found in article 3, paragraph 45, and article 6, paragraph 23, of the General Administrative Law Act.
-Removal or reduction of financial barriers is legally guaranteed by a special act on legal aid (Wet op de rechtsbijstand).
+(e) Adequate information on access to justice is to be found in article 3:45 and article 6:23 of the General Administrative Law Act.
+Removal or reduction of financial barriers is legally guaranteed by a special act on legal aid (Dutch: Wet op de rechtsbijstand).

-(f) The legislation concerning access to justice hasn’t been changed very much since the 2007 report There are two new rules though that have come into force and are relevant enough to be mentioned in this report.
-Both changes are meant to pressure authorities in their decision making process.
+(f) During the last reporting period (2007-2011) the legislation concerning access to justice did not change very much.
+There are two new rules though that have come into force and which are relevant enough to be mentioned in this report.
+Both changes are meant to enhance the effectiveness of the decision making process.

-Firstly authorities that fail to take a decision on time are confronted with the fact that this failure is seen a positive decision for the applicant (Lex silencio positivo).
+Firstly authorities that fail to take a decision on time are confronted with the fact that this failure is seen as a positive decision for the applicant (Lex silencio positivo).
 Secondly authorities that fail to take a decision on time can be subject to a penalty paid to the applicant.
-This legislation does not apply to all Dutch decision making but does to most legislation concerning environmental permits and decisions.
-Permits that are based on European legislation concerning the IPPC directive or the directive on the assessment of the effects of certain public and private projects on the environment are excluded from the Lex silencio positivo because these directives do not allow the use of it.
+This legislation does not apply to all Dutch decision making but applies generally to legislation concerning environmental permits and decisions.
+However permits that are based on European legislation concerning the IPPC directive or the directive on the assessment of the effects of certain public and private projects on the environment are excluded from the Lex silencio positivo because these directives do not allow the use of it.

 29. Describe any obstacles encountered in the implementation of any of the paragraphs of article 9.